awsdocs/amazon-ec2-user-guide/doc_source/install-nvidia-driver.md

 # Installing NVIDIA drivers on Linux instances<a name="install-nvidia-driver"></a>

-An instance with an attached GPU, such as a P3 or G4 instance, must have the appropriate NVIDIA driver installed\.
+An instance with an attached NVIDIA GPU, such as a P3 or G4dn instance, must have the appropriate NVIDIA driver installed\.
 Depending on the instance type, you can either download a public NVIDIA driver, download a driver from Amazon S3 that is available only to AWS customers, or use an AMI with the driver pre\-installed\.

+To install AMD drivers on an instance with an attached AMD GPU, such as a G4ad instance, see [Install AMD drivers on Linux instances](install-amd-driver.md) instead\.

 **Contents**
 + [Types of NVIDIA drivers](#nvidia-driver-types)